mushamsuresh/Kubernetes/work loads.md

    - A *new* ReplicaSet is spun up with the new spec.
    - Pods are shifted gradually (rolling strategy) from the old ReplicaSet to the new one.
    - If health checks start failing, Kubernetes can pause or roll back.
-In short: a Deployment lets you declare what you want running, and Kubernetes continually makes sure it happens—while giving you safe, controllable updates and rollbacks along the way.
+_In short_: a Deployment lets you declare what you want running, and Kubernetes continually makes sure it happens—while giving you safe, controllable updates and rollbacks along the way.

 ## 3. **ReplicaSet**
 - Maintains a stable set of replica Pods running at any given time.